-Since I’ve already written about Tour A before, let us focus on Tour C today shall we?
-To know more about Tour A, you may read my old article on this link → [Read: What to expect on Tour A in El Nido Palawan]
+Since I’ve already written about Tour A before, let us focus on Tour C today, shall we?
+To know more about Tour A, you may read my old article linked below

 Tour C Inclusion

-The islands on El Nido’s A-D tours are pretty standard as well as the rates.
+The islands covered in tours A-D tours are pretty standard as well as the rates.
 For Tour C, the rate is PHP 1,400 (USD 27.71) per head.
 This is the most expensive tour out of the 4 and arguably the most popular to tourists.
 Tour C would take you to the following islands:

 - Helicopter Island